faithmcherotich/sms_spam_filter/README.md

 # SMS Spam Filter using Python and NLP
+This project implements a supervised SMS spam filtering system using NLP preprocessing and a frequency-based probabilistic classifier inspired by Naive Bayes.

 ## Client Background
 Spam messages are a common problem in mobile communication.
 Companies need lightweight and explainable filters that can classify messages as spam or legitimate (ham).
 This project demonstrates a simple Natural Language Processing approach to spam detection.